Stephanie J. Lee, MD, MPH ('20)

 The Executive Committee consists of the President (who serves as its chair), the President-Elect, the Vice President, the Secretary, the Treasurer, and the eight Councillors.
 The Editors-in-Chief of Blood, Blood Advances, The Hematologist, and ASH Clinical News along with the standing committee chairs serve as non-voting members of the Executive Committee and attend the Executive Committee Spring Retreat as well as the December Executive Committee meeting.
 The editors-in-chief and standing committee chairs participate in open discussions but are excluded from Executive Sessions held during both meetings.
 The Executive Committee, on the recommendation of the President, fills interim vacancies occurring on the Executive Committee.

-Councillors are allowed to serve simultaneously as Blood Associate Editors or Blood Advances Associate Editors but must recuse themselves from Executive Committee votes on issues related to the Blood or Blood Advances journals.
+Councillors can serve simultaneously as Blood Associate Editors or Blood Advances Associate Editors but must recuse themselves from Executive Committee votes on issues related to the Blood or Blood Advances journals.

 Standing committee chairs may not serve concurrently as Councillors.